WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/DataDictionary/ASR.md

 ===================
 Agent Session Record (ASR) - It represents the agent workflow, consisting of a sequence of agent activities.
 The following fields are available in an ASR record.

-Note - These fields are only applicable for the API and not Analyzer UI.
+Note - These fields are applicable only for the API and not for Analyzer UI.

 | Field Name                                          | Data Type  | Description                                                                                                                                                                                                                                      | Is Aggregation allowed ? | Is GroupBy allowed ? | Is Filter allowed ?(use 'filter' argument for all the fields) | Is Sortable ? |
 |:---------------------------------------------------:|:----------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:------------------------:|:--------------------:|:-------------------------------------------------------------:|---------------|